East Orange, New Jersey Therapists

 Demographic Data for East Orange, New Jersey

-A vast majority of the residents of East Orange, 86.2 percent, identify as black.
-Residents identifying as Hispanic make up 8.3 percent of the population, while those identifying as white make up 2.3 percent.
-Male residents make up 48.7 percent of the population, while female residents make up 51.3 percent.
-The median resident age in East Orange is younger than that for New Jersey: 33.9 years and 39.5 years respectively.
+A vast majority of the residents of East Orange, 86.2%, identify as black.
+Residents identifying as Hispanic make up 8.3% of the population, while those identifying as white make up 2.3%.
+Male residents make up 48.7% of the population, while female residents make up 51.3%.
+The median resident age in East Orange is younger than that of New Jersey: 33.9 years and 39.5 years respectively.

 Mental Health Statistics in East Orange, New Jersey